nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-08-13-a-new-day-a-new-week-a-new-team-server/index.md

 ---
 title: A new day, a new week, a new Team Server
-description: "Discover the seamless upgrade to TFS2008 and explore new project capabilities with Visual Studio 2005.
-Enhance your development environment today!"
+description: Discover the seamless upgrade to TFS2008 and explore new project capabilities with Visual Studio 2005.
+Enhance your development environment today!
 date: 2007-08-13
 creator: Martin Hinshelwood
 id: "333"